jamesholehouse/BinaryDecisionModel/README.md

 - `MF_BDM_Analytic.jl`: code for the analytic time-dependent solution.
 - `SSABinaryDecision.jl`: code for the SSA.

+Any comments or issues please get in touch at james.holehouse@ed.ac.uk or jamesholehouse1@gmail.com.

 [1] Brock, W. A. & Durlauf, S. N. Discrete choice with social interactions.
 The Review of Economic Studies 68, 235–260 (2001).

 [2] Bouchaud, J.-P. Crises and collective socio-economic phenomena: simple models and challenges.
 Journal of Statistical Physics 151, 567–606 (2013).